Vantiq/vantiq-sdk-node/README.md

         apiVersion: 1
     });

 where `<server>` is the full URL for the Vantiq server to connect to, such as *https://dev.vantiq.com/* and `apiVersion` is the version of the API to use.
 If not specified, this defaults to the latest version, currently *1*.
 At this point, the *Vantiq* instance has not yet connected to the server.

+If you have an accessToken for your Vantiq server, just set `vantiq.accessToken` to the token's value:

+    vantiq.accessToken = "<token value>";

+Once you have done that, you are able to perform SDK calls like the `select()` shown below.

 To establish a connection to the server using a username and password, use the `authenticate` method:

     var promise = vantiq.authenticate(<username>, <password>);
     promise.then((result) => {
         console.log('Connected!');
     });

 The `username` and `password` are the same credentials used to log into the system.
 Note the username and password are not stored either in-memory or persistently after this authentication call.
 After successfully authenticating with the system, the *Vantiq* instance stores in-memory an access token that subsequent API calls will use.
-If you have an accessToken already (e.g. for a public cloud), just set `vantiq.accessToken` to the token and skip the `authenticate()` call.

 Now, you are able to perform any SDK calls to the Vantiq server.
 For example, the following prints out the list of types that have been defined: